iosGroupProjectF18/howardTaskRabbit/README.md

 - [ ] User can request that a task be completed by X date and X time
 - [ ] User can accept the repsonsibility to complete a task by X date and X time
 - [ ] User can message the person who requested/accepted the task for more information and status updates
-- [ ] User can mark task completed
+- [ ] User can see a list of tasks and mark a task as completed

 The following **stretch** features are implemented: